DMXKILLER/Banking-Transactions-AML-CFT/README.md

 Datasets of Banking Transactions with basis on Anti-Money Laundering an Terrorism Financing
 ============================================

 This repository presents a description of the datasets available on banking systems that can be used to classify and identify money laundering and terrorism financing within transactions.
 The datasets provide a conglomerate of transactionary data (in motion) as well as client profiles (static).
 In addition to this, it references a specific plug in point for the National Payment Systems of a Central Bank within Eastern Africa.
+If interested in contributing to this repository for terror reports or open investigations within the region region of East and Central Africa, reach me at dnmakiya@fc.ul.pt